 NOTE

 IT IS THE USER'S RESPONSIBILITY TO MEET ALL APPLICABLE LOCAL AND NATIONAL CODE REQUIREMENTS WHEN INSTALLING THIS EQUIPMENT.

-This paragraph states the procedure to be used when connecting the input service.
-Certain requirements relating to safety are also stated and should be followed rigorously.
+When connecting the input service, certain requirements relating to safety are stated in these instructions and should be followed rigorously.